jzxycsjzy/multi_agent_anomaly_detection/README.md

 or any other dataset and ensure that the dataset has at least trace data.
 ## Quick Start
-Firstly, split the whole dataset into saperated trace file such as example_log.txt and put all these file in a certain file such as "./data/train/".
-Furthermore, if the dataset has trace-level labels, the name of each trace file shoulb be like traceid_faulttype.* (e.g. 7bf800940ab64c55a70add01ad6b847b.37.16284749994970479_71.csv).
-And ensure to generate fault list file such as id_fault.csv and service3 name list such as id_service.csv.
+Firstly, prepate the data at first.
+It is NECESSARY to do the things below at the same time.
+1. Split the whole dataset into saperated trace files, each filename format is traceid_faulttype.* (e.g. 7bf800940ab64c55a70add01ad6b847b.37.16284749994970479_71.csv) and put them into the same folder.
+2. Generate faults list as id_fault.csv and services list as id_service.csv.
+3. Generate drain3 model and use this model to construct corpus to train a GloVe model.

 Use MAADWorkflow.py to train multi agents.
 ```python